inpsyde/vip-composer-plugin/README.md

 There's quite a lot going on there:

 - a `/public` folder has been created to contain WordPress installation.
 The `wp-content/` folder is filled with symlinks to folder were "things" are actually located.
-This makes this folder entire **disposable**.
+This makes this folder entirely **disposable**.
 This needs to be set as webroot. **It should be git-ignored**.

 - a `/vip` folder as been created to exactly mirror the VIP Go repository.
 All the files and folders inside the "dev paths" in the project root have been copied here.
-This make this folder entirely **disposable**  and should be **git-ignored**, whereas "dev paths" can be kept under version control.
+This make this folder entirely **disposable**  and should be **git-ignored**, whereas "dev paths" in root folder can be kept under version control.

   - `/vip/client-mu-plugins/vendor/` contain the Composer dependencies.
-This happen that to the configuration in `config.vendor-dir` shown above in the [Composer configuration](#composer-configuration) section.
-Besides the Composer dependencies the folder also contain a `vip-autoload/` folder that contains the "production" autoload: no matter if Composer installed dev-dependencies, this autoloader will only handle production dependencies.
+This happen thanks to the configuration in `config.vendor-dir` shown above in the [Composer configuration](#composer-configuration) section.
+Besides the Composer dependencies, the folder also contains a `vip-autoload/` folder that contains the "production" autoload: no matter if Composer installed dev-dependencies, this autoloader will only handle production dependencies.
-  - `/vip/client-mu-plugins/__loader.php` has been created to call `wpcom_vip_load_plugin()` function for all plugin installed (as suggested by VIP Go documentation) and, more important, to load the proper  Composer autoload depending on the environment (local or on VIP Go).
+  - `/vip/client-mu-plugins/__loader.php` has been created to call `wpcom_vip_load_plugin()` function for all plugin installed (as suggested by VIP Go documentation) and, more important, to load the proper autoload depending on the environment: plugin-generated production autoload will be loaded on VIP, Composer-generated autoload will be loaded locally.
   - `/vip/private/deploy-id` file has been created.
 This is a simple text file, containing a single line of text (an [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier)).
-This UUID changes at every deploy so it could be used in code to build cache keys (or query strings for assets cache busting) that expire on a per-deploy base.
+This UUID changes at every deploy so it could be used in code to build cache keys (or "ver" query string for assets cache busting) that expire on a per-deploy base.

-- an `/uploads` folder have been created (and symlinked from WordPress contend folder) to store uploads.
+- an `/uploads` folder have been created (and symlinked from WordPress content folder) to store uploads.
 This should be **git-ignored**.

 - a `/wp-cli.yml` file has been created containing a reference to WordPress path, to make it recognizable by WP CLI without having to pass the `--path` option with every command.